Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-As shown by the picture it is possible to:
+As shown in the picture, it is possible to:
 1) ignore the domain description to let the assistant temporarily generate suggestions without the domain description
 2) change the text style for the summary in plain text format
 3) change the strategy of how the domain description is filtered